 - Arash Abazari, Institute for Research in Fundamental Science (Tehran) – 3-year research position

 - Jonathon Hricko, National Yang-Ming University, Taiwan

 - Cherie McGill, Boston College

 - Nicholas Tebben, Towson University

-In addition to those listed above, twelve people completed the PhD in the department after 2000.
-Of these, four hold adjunct academic positions and are seeking full-time permanent academic employment.
-One went to law school, one returned to complete the Ph.D. after retiring from a military career, and continues to hold a number of military consulting positions.
+In addition to those listed above, eleven people completed the PhD in the department after 2000.
+Of these, two hold adjunct academic positions and are seeking full-time permanent academic employment.
+One went to law school.